-Today I thought I'd dive into some of my favorite dinner recipes and share some healthy pescatarian meals for beginners.
+Today I thought I'd dive into some of my favorite dinner pescatarian recipes and share some healthy pescatarian meals for beginners.
 All of these make an easy meal.
-I know getting dinner on the table daily is a chore no matter what your diet is so I thought I'd share the recipes that I make pretty frequently as a pescatarian.
+I know getting dinner on the table daily is a chore no matter what your diet is so I thought I'd share the pescatarian recipes that I make pretty frequently as a pescatarian.
 These are the pescatarian recipes that are hearty enough to fill my meat-eating hubby, my 4-year-old twin boys, and me.
 Need a weeknight dinner idea?
 I have plenty!

-Since being a pescatarian doesn't mean I eat fish for every meal, I wanted to share a good balance of vegetarian recipes and fish or seafood-based or pescatarian recipes.
-The first ten listed are either vegetarian or vegan and the last five are fish or seafood-based.
+Since being a pescatarian doesn't mean I eat fish for every meal, I wanted to share a good balance of vegetarian recipes and fish or seafood-based, or pescatarian recipes.
+They are all vegetarian or vegan or fish or seafood-based.
 I try to feature lots of fresh vegetables in most of my meals!
 You'll get lots of health benefits from eating this way.

 Seafood Cooking Tips

 Before we dive into the pescatarian recipes I wanted to share a few quick tips for those of you who aren't used to cooking seafood.
 I also have a quick Q & A at the bottom of this post if you wanted to learn more about being a Pescatarian.

 The first is that it is surprisingly easy.
 Fish is simple to prepare and season.
 I find cooking it in the oven is easiest for me but grilling works very well too.
 It's also really delicious to pan-sear it on the stovetop but for beginners, I find it's easiest just to bake.